MeloenCoding/todocli/README.md

 # todocli

-A simple commandline tool i wrote using Rust.
+A simple commandline tool i wrote using Rust, clap.
 The reason i post this on GitHub is that ive ran in to multiple very hard problems.
 Some of these problems were more or less undocumented.
 I hope this helps you with learning rust and maybe building your own 'todocli'.